businesstek/denver-droids-kotlin/README.md

 So that we can get a quick and efficient start, please download intelliJ from https://www.jetbrains.com/idea/download/

-Then in your IdeaProjects clone this repo:
+Then in your IdeaProjects directory clone this repo: https://github.com/mpatt3970/denver-droids-kotlin

+Please ensure you can build and run the tests.
+Feel free to post questions to the Meetup website.
+No dumb questions!
+Other people probably have the same issues.

 #### Contributions